rss logo

 root@host:~# iptables -t nat -A POSTROUTING -d 192.168.1.0/24 -o eth0 -j MASQUERADE

-Now that we've finished pre-configuring our Debian server, we need to start the SSH tunnel from the client.
+Now that the Debian server is pre-configured, we can move on to starting the SSH tunnel from the client.

 • IP configuration: